 Leave it to Walt Disney World to take an existing golf course and change it up ingeniously.
 The Oak Trail 9-hole golf course now offers an 18-hole FootGolf course.
 Just like it sounds, FootGolf takes the precision of golf and combines it with soccer.
 This new activity is growing in popularity worldwide and is perfect for a double date.

 18. Splash Around a Water Park

 Most people think summer is water park season.
-Visiting during the summer is perfectly fine, but if you want to avoid crowds and have a better day in paradise, then get to a water park before summer gets here.
+Visiting during the summer is perfectly fine, but if you want to avoid crowds and have a better day in paradise, then fall and winter are ideal.
 My favorite water park in Orlando is Universal's Volcano Bay.
-Plan the Best Day at Universal's Volcano Bay with Tips for Couples.

 19. Winter Park Scenic Boat Tour

 One of Central Florida’s longest running experiences (since 1938), the Winter Park Scenic Boat Tour is a must-do whether you’re new to Central Florida or have been here quite a while.
 During the leisurely pontoon boat ride, you’ll cruise along the Winter Park Chain of Lakes via picturesque canals connecting the lakes.